Real-World Humanoid Locomotion with Reinforcement Learning: Materials and Methods

-In our simulation environment, we use the Isaac Gym simulator~\cite{Makoviychuk2021, Rudin2021} to model the rigid-body and contact dynamics of the Digit robot.
-Given the closed kinematic chains and non-fully actuated nature of the knee-shin-tarsus and tarsus-toe joints of the robot, Isaac Gym is unable to effectively model these dynamics.
-To address this limitation, we introduce a novel ``virtual spring'' model with high stiffness to represent the rods.
+\paragraph*{Closed kinematic chain.} In our simulation environment, we use the Isaac Gym simulator~\cite{Makoviychuk2021, Rudin2021} to model the rigid-body and contact dynamics of the Digit humanoid robot.
+Given the closed kinematic chains and underactuated nature of the knee-shin-tarsus and tarsus-toe joints of the robot, Isaac Gym is unable to effectively model these dynamics.
+To address this limitation, we introduce a ``virtual spring'' model with high stiffness to represent the rods.
 We apply forces calculated from the spring's deviation from its nominal length to the rigid bodies.
 Additionally, we employ an alternating simulation sub-step method to quickly correct the length of the virtual springs to their nominal values.
 We found that these efforts collectively make sim-to-real transfer feasible.
-To the best of our knowledge, this represents the first successful attempt to perform sim-to-real transfer from Isaac Gym for an under-actuated full-sized humanoid robot.

-We randomize various elements in the simulation, including dynamics properties of the robot, control parameters, and environment physics, as well as adding noise and delay to the observations.
-Table~\ref{tab:dr} summarizes the domain randomization items and the corresponding ranges and distributions.

-For the robot's walking environment, we randomize the terrain types, which include smooth plains, rough plains, and smooth slopes.
+\paragraph*{Domain randomization.} We randomize various elements in the simulation, including dynamics properties of the robot, control parameters, and environment physics, as well as adding noise and delay to the observations.
+The supplement summarizes the domain randomization items and the corresponding ranges and distributions.
+For the robot's walking environment, we randomize the terrain types, which include smooth planes, rough planes, and smooth slopes.
 The robot executes a variety of walking commands such as walking forward, sideward, turning, or a combination thereof, which are randomly resampled at a fixed interval.
 We set the commands below a small cut-off threshold to zero.
-Table~\ref{tab:command} lists the ranges of the commands used in our training process.
+The supplement lists the ranges of the commands used in our training.